fbpx

 Information provided by Tami Shaw, Client Manager, Lighthouse Lab Services

-Palmetto and WPS have delayed enforcement of the LCD highlighted in this article until May 17, 2022.
+Palmetto and WPS delayed enforcement of the LCD highlighted in this article until May 17, 2022.

 Laboratories performing infectious disease testing and billing Medicare Part B within a MolDX jurisdiction are subject to a new Local Coverage Determination (LCD) that stands to significantly impact reimbursement for these services.